connext/monorepo/README.md

 **N**oncustodial **X**chain **T**ransfer **P**rotocol.

-**Nxtp** is a lightweight protocol for generalized xchain transactions that retain the security properties of the underlying chain (do not include any external validator set).
+**Nxtp** is a lightweight protocol for generalized xchain transactions that retain the security properties of the underlying chain (does **not** rely on any external validator set).

 The protocol is made up of a simple contract that uses a locking pattern to `prepare` and `fulfill` transactions, a network of offchain routers that participate in pricing auctions and pass calldata between chains, and a user-side sdk that finds routes and prompts onchain transctions.